Sax and the City - Kenny G hits sour note in China with Hong Kong visit

 Despite hosting a raft of high-profile foreign acts in recent years, including the Rolling Stones and the late James Brown, China takes pains to ensure concerts and their performers are politically correct.

-In 2008, a pro-Tibet outburst by Icelandic singer Bjork at a Shanghai concert infuriated Beijing, which immediately launched a crackdown to tighten controls on foreign singers performing in China.
+In 2008, Icelandic singer Bjork's pro-Tibet outburst at a Shanghai concert infuriated Beijing, which immediately launched a crackdown to tighten controls on foreign singers performing in China.

 China banned Taiwan pop star Chang Hui-mei for a year after she sang the self-ruled island's anthem at anti-China President Chen Shui-bian's inauguration in 2000.
 China considers Taiwan sovereign territory.

-(Reporting by Ben Blanchard; Additional reporting by Farah Master and James Pomfret in HONG KONG; Editing by Raju Gopalakrishnan)
+(Reporting by Ben Blanchard; Additional reporting by Farah Master in HONG KONG; Editing by Nick Macfie)

 CASTRIES, St. Lucia Poet Derek Walcott, who won the Nobel Prize in Literature in 1992, died at his home in St. Lucia on Friday aged 87, a spokesman for his publisher said.